exoplatform/exo-documentation/docs/Upgrade.rst

 **Shindig removal**

-WIth eXo Platform 5.3 version, we no more support gadgets as we dropped the use of `Shindig <https://shindig.apache.org/>`__ for many reasons cited on the :ref:`technical novelties section <TechnicalNovelties>`
+In eXo Platform 5.3 version, we no longer support as we dropped `Apache Shindig <https://shindig.apache.org/>` which has been retired. for many reasons cited on the :ref:`technical novelties section <TechnicalNovelties>`

 .. _Upgrade.BreakingChanges.Templates